 When you apply for your exam, you can request up to 5 copies be sent to institutions such as University admissions or registration bodies.
 You will need to complete the Add Recognising Organisations section on the IELTS online application form If you have already received your results and would like your results sent to an institution, we can arrange that for you as well.

 The Writing, Reading and Listening components of the test take approximately 3.5 hours.
 The speaking will be held directly afterwards, unless advised otherwise.
 The time of your speaking test will be advised on the day.
-If you need a particular interview time, please contact the test centre at least three weeks prior to the test date.
+If you need an early speaking interview time, please contact the test centre prior to the test date.
 No speaking interview times can be changed on test day.

 We make every effort to cater for the special needs of disabled or special needs candidates.
 Candidates with special needs should inform the test centre six weeks before the exam so that appropriate arrangements can be made.
 Documentary evidence must be supplied and we will process the application, make an assessment and advise you of what can be offered on test day.